Nu1 Coronae Borealis

 Nu1 Coronae Borealis is a solitary, red-hued star located in the northern constellation of Corona Borealis.
 It is faintly visible to the naked eye, having an apparent visual magnitude of 5.20.
 Based upon an annual parallax shift of 5.02 mas, it is located roughly 650 light years from the Sun.
-At that distance, the visual magnitude is diminished by an extinction of 0.1 due to interstellar dust.
+At its distance, the visual magnitude is diminished by an extinction of 0.1 due to interstellar dust.
 This object is drifting closer with a radial velocity of −13 km/s.

 This is an evolved red giant star with a stellar classification of M2 III.
 It is a variable star of uncertain type, showing a change in brightness with an amplitude of 0.0114 magnitude and a frequency of 0.22675 cycles per day, or 4.41 days/cycle.
-It has about 67 times the Sun's radius and is radiating 975 times the Sun's luminosity from its photosphere at an effective temperature of 3,936 K.
+It has about 81 times the Sun's radius and is radiating nearly 1,300 times the Sun's luminosity from its photosphere at an effective temperature of 3,828 K.

+The star ν2 Coronae Borealis lies 6 ' south of ν1. ν2 is also a red giant with almost the same apparent magnitude, but is a less luminous red giant branch star.